zeek/zeek/scripts/base/bif/event.bif.zeek.rst

    :Type: :zeek:type:`event` (c: :zeek:type:`connection`, host: :zeek:type:`addr`, OS: :zeek:type:`OS_version`)

    Generated when an operating system has been fingerprinted.
-Bro uses `p0f
+Zeek uses `p0f
    <http://lcamtuf.coredump.cx/p0f.shtml>`__ to fingerprint endpoints passively,
    and it raises this event for each system identified.
 The p0f fingerprints are defined by :zeek:id:`passive_fingerprint_file`.